Bib7/Imersaoalura-1/Desafio1/AnalysisLogic.md

 ### Visualizations:

-- [ ] Histograms for IMDB_Rating, Meta_score, No_of_Votes, and Gross to understand the distribution.
+- [x] Histograms for IMDB_Rating, Meta_score, No_of_Votes, and Gross to understand the distribution.
-- [ ] Box plots for IMDB_Rating and Meta_score to identify outliers and understand spread.
+- [x] Box plots for IMDB_Rating and Meta_score to identify outliers and understand spread.
-- [ ] Bar charts for most frequent categories in Certificate, Genre, and Director.
+- [x] Bar charts for most frequent categories in Certificate, Genre, and Director.
-- [ ] Scatter plot between IMDB_Rating and Meta_score to see if there's any correlation between the two scores.
+- [x] Scatter plot between IMDB_Rating and No_of_Votes to see if there's any correlation between the two columns.

 ### Temporal Analysis: